 Introduction

 During excavations and surveys conducted on the Foro della Statua Eroica (FSE) and in the porticoes (MFP, MFR, MFW and MFD) and deposits in the main forum in the period between 2008 and 2016, 87 fragments and entire examples of roof tiles appeared amongst the material in the pavement and in deposits.
-This statistically significant amount of roof tileIMG_1566s allowed us to conduct research on Roman marble roof tiles in Ostia – a subject that hitherto has been widely neglected.
+This statistically significant amount of roof tiles allowed us to conduct research on Roman marble roof tiles in Ostia – a subject that hitherto has been widely neglected.

 The research project has two main focus areas: